Edge Exchangeable Graphs: Connectedness, Gaussianity and Completeness: Connectedness

 Now we compute where the third equality is obtained by applying the sub-lemma twice.

 If $|e \cap f|=1$ let $ v \in e \cap f$ be the shared vertex.
 For both $I_e$ and $I_f$ to occur both edges have to bring $v$.
-Since edges almost surely do not arrive at the same time and the vertex set is increasing this is not possible so $P(I_e \wedge I_f) = 0$.
+Since $e \neq f$, edges almost surely do not arrive at the same time and the vertex set is increasing, this is not possible, so $P(I_e \wedge I_f) = 0$.

 If $|e \cap f| = 2$, then, since $|e|=|f|=2$ we have $e=f$ and $I_e \wedge I_f = I_e$.
-The event $I_e$ is precisely the event that $\hat{\{\tau_g\}}_{g: e \cap g \neq \emptyset} = \tau_e$ and so, by a standard property of exponential random variables,
+The event $I_e$ is precisely the event that $\hat{\{g: e \cap g \neq \emptyset \}} = \tau_e$ and so, by a standard property of exponential random variables,

-\end{proof} \begin{thm} $G_t$ and $G_n$ are eventually forever connected with probability one if $\sum_{e \in \mathbb{N}_2}\frac{\mu_e}{M_e} < \infty$ and $\mu$ has connected support.
-Else they are almost surely not eventually forever connected. \end{thm} \begin{proof} By Lemma \ref{De-Poissonization Lemma} it suffices to consider $G_t$.
-Recall that the support of $\mu$ being connected is necessary by Remark \ref{connected support remark}.
-We may therefore henceforth assume that $\mu$ has connected support.
-By Lemma \ref{fin components imply eventually connected} it remains to resolve whether infinitely many $I_e$ occur.
+\end{proof} \begin{theorem} $G_t$ and $G_n$ are eventually forever connected with probability one if $\sum_{e \in \mathbb{N}_2}\frac{\mu_e}{M_e} < \infty$ and $\mu$ has connected support.
+Else they are almost surely not eventually forever connected. \end{theorem} \begin{proof} By Lemma \ref{De-Poissonization Lemma} it suffices to consider $G_t$.
+By Lemma \ref{fin components imply eventually connected} it suffices to resolve whether infinitely many $I_e$ occur.
 If then almost surely only finitely many $I_e$ occur by the first Borel-Cantelli lemma and the third case of Lemma \ref{expl prob}.
-Now assume instead that $\sum_{e \in \mathbb{N}_2} \frac{\mu_e}{M_e} = \infty$. where we used the first and third cases in Lemma \ref{expl prob} in the first equality, along with the observation that $M_e = a_e+b_{ef}$ and lengthy but elementary algebra in the second and the last inequality is obtained from an elementary calculus exercise.
-Namely, one notices that for a constant $k$, $h(x):=\frac{k+2x}{k+x}$ satisfies $\lim_{x \rightarrow \infty}h(x)=2$ and $h'(x) = \frac{k}{(k+x)^2} > 0$.
-Taking reciprocals gives
+Now assume instead that $\sum_{e \in \mathbb{N}_2} \frac{\mu_e}{M_e} = \infty$.
+For $|e \cap f| = 0$ we have,